rayhanur-rahman/resumewebsitebuilder/milestone4/AcceptanceTesting.md

     2. password: ``ncsu123456``
 2. Next, from the ``Apps`` section in the left panel, click on the ``resumebot``.
 This is our designed bot that is deployed on the server.

-3. Follow the acceptance tests in the following to start, continue, and terminate a conversation with the bot.
+3. Follow the acceptance test instructions in the following to start, continue, and terminate conversations with our bot.

 ## Use-Case #1: Initiate a session with a resumebot
 #### Instructions:
 * The user has to say ``'start'`` to start a conversation with the resumebot.
 To this, the bot can respond by any one of the following messages: